emitanaka/rtodoist/README.md

 `add_task` - Add a task to a particular project.

-__Note: There are other API methods that I didn't code up since they aren't critical.__
+**Note: There are other API methods that I didn’t code up since they aren’t critical.**

 ## Label Functions